varfish-org/varfish-server/docs/notes_clinvar.rst

     - A link-out icon to view the full variant details in NCBI ClinVar

 **Backward Compatibility:**
-    The legacy ``clinvar_paranoid_mode`` field in query settings is still accepted for backward compatibility but is ignored, as paranoid mode is now always active.
+    The legacy ``paranoid`` mode in query settings is still accepted for backward compatibility but is ignored.
     This ensures older saved queries continue to work without modification.